Getting your visa

 Your visa application will not be processed until you have provided this information.

-Under the Points Based System, when applying for entry clearance, you will be required to pass a points-based assessment and score 40 points in order to qualify for entry to study.
+When you are applying for entry clearance, you will be required to pass a points-based assessment and score 40 points to qualify for entry to study.

 Points are obtained as follows: